ChondroZH/DealOrNoDeal/README.md

 - 10 Briefcases with prizes ranging from $1 to $300
 - Dynamic Banker Offers based on remaining prizes
-- 4 Exciting Rounds with strategic case selection
+- 3 Exciting Rounds with strategic case selection
+- Final Switch Decision between your case and the last remaining case
 - Sound Effects using Web Audio API for an immersive experience
 - Responsive Design that works on desktop and mobile devices
 - Visual Prize Board showing eliminated and remaining prizes